ECB willing to learn lessons from Steinhoff buys, says Draghi

 FRANKFURT (Reuters) - European Central Bank President Mario Draghi said the bank was ready to learn lessons if required from its purchase of bonds in retailer Steinhoff, which have halved in value during an accounting scandal.

-The Steinhoff case is fuelling criticism of the ECB’s purchases of corporate debt as part of its stimulus programme.
+The Steinhoff case is fuelling criticism of the ECB’s purchases of corporate debt as part of its stimulus program.

-Draghi said the programme’s risk framework had so far served the bank extremely well.
+Draghi said the program’s risk framework had so far served the bank extremely well.

-The ECB’s rules only allow it to own debt as part of its asset-buying programme, which means it might have to sell its Steinhoff holding if the bonds were converted to equity.
+The ECB’s rules only allow it to own debt as part of its asset-buying program, which means it might have to sell its Steinhoff holding if the bonds were converted to equity.

 Draghi said the ECB had stopped buying the bonds as soon as the firm’s troubles emerged, and its losses from the purchases had been “by and large exaggerated by a factor of 10.”